AAG for Everyone —

 Follow this link to find information on using social media during the AAG Annual Meeting.

 Photography, Videography and Audio Recordings in Sessions

-Photos, videos or audio recordings may not be taken during paper or poster presentations without the permission of the presenter.
-Anyone doing so without permission will be asked to leave the conference.
+Photos, videos or audio recordings may not be taken by participants during paper or poster presentations without the permission of the presenter.
+Any participant doing so without permission will be asked to leave the conference.

 AAG Photo and Video Release

 AAG works to safeguard the privacy of its attendees, while also working to document the community of geographers we serve.
 We document both the candid and formal aspects of our events with images, photos and/or videos, primarily used to promote similar AAG events in the future, highlight the event and exhibit the capabilities of AAG, and add to the knowledge base for and about the discipline of geography.